Bioethics: Feminist bioethics

 Feminist bioethics critiques the fields of bioethics and medicine for its lack of inclusion of women's and other marginalized group's perspectives.
 This lack of perspective from women is thought to create power imbalances that favor men.
 These power imbalances are theorized to be created from the androcentric nature of medicine.
 One example of a lack of consideration of women is in clinical drug trials that exclude women due to hormonal fluctuations and possible future birth defects.
 This has led to a gap in the research on how pharmaceuticals can affect women.
 Feminist bioethicists call for the necessity of feminist approaches to bioethics because the lack of diverse perspectives in bioethics and medicine can cause preventable harm to already vulnerable groups.

 This study first gained prevalence in the field of reproductive medicine as it was viewed as a "woman's issue".
 Since then, feminist approaches to bioethics has expanded to include bioethical topics in mental health, disability advocacy, healthcare accessibility, and pharmaceuticals.
 Lindemann notes the need for the future agenda of feminist approaches to bioethics to expand further to include healthcare organizational ethics, genetics, stem cell research, and more.

 Notable figures in feminist bioethics include Carol Gilligan, Susan Sherwin, and the creators of the International Journal of Feminist Approaches to Bioethics, Mary C. Rawlinson and Anne Donchin.
 Sherwin's book No Longer Patient: Feminist Ethics in Health Care (1992) is credited with being one of the first full-length books published on the topic of feminist bioethics and points out the shortcomings in then-current bioethical theories.
 Sherwin's viewpoint incorporates models of oppression within healthcare that intend to further marginalize women, people of color, immigrants, and people with disabilities.
 Since created in 1992, the International Journal of Feminist Approaches to Bioethics has done much work to legitimize feminist work and theory in bioethics.

-By pointing out the male marking of its purportedly generic human subject and the fact that the tradition does not see women's rights as human rights, feminist bioethics challenges bioethics.
-This article explores how the other gender becomes mute and invisible as a result of this unseen gendering of the universal.
-It demonstrates how the dehumanization of "man" is a root cause of illness on a social and personal level.
-Finally, it makes many recommendations for how representations of women's experience and bodies could help to constructively reconsider fundamental ethical principles.
+In 2001, American professor Mary C. Rawlinson published The Concept of A Feminist Bioethics, an article criticizing traditional male-centric views on ethics.
+Rawlinson points out that traditional philosophical thought centralizes men and leaves women as an "other" or an accessory to men.
+As a result, the philosophy of "feminist bioethics" contradicts bioethics because women's rights are seen as a separate order from human rights.
+Finally, Rawlinson makes several recommendations for how women's experiences and bodies could reshape fundamental ethical principles, including acceptance, mutual respect, and the establishment of bodily autonomy for women.

 Environmental bioethics

 Bioethics, the ethics of the life sciences in general, expanded from the encounter between experts in medicine and the laity, to include organizational and social ethics, environmental ethics.
-As of 2019 textbooks of green bioethics existed.
+As of 2019 textbooks of green bioethics existed.Particular emphasis on responsibility toward ecosystems, including resource conservation, environmental protection, and considerations of intergenerational justice.